vlunn/tuplelang_interpreter/02_syntax/README.md

         is fed to the simple expression as already resolved terms, and sum/reduction is performed between these resolved terms.

-        Of course nothing is calclutaed yet in this phase, but on might think that the parsing order is the same in syntax parsing as in actual calculations.
+        Of course nothing is calculated yet in this phase, but on might think that the parsing order is the same in syntax parsing as in actual calculations.